-Dr. Oz uncovered the truth behind some of the biggest health lies on the Jan.
+Dr. Oz uncovered the truth behind some of the biggest health lies and discussed Chris Powell's carb-cycling weight loss diet on the Jan.
 14 episode of the Dr. Oz Show.

 He examined whether the following health clichés stand up to scientific scrutiny:

 - Does heat escape from your head?
 No. This is a myth.

 - Does gargling with cold water eliminate hiccups?
 Yes.
 Cold water shocks and confuses the nerves.

 - Does drinking alcohol warm you up?
 No. Dr. Oz said consuming alcohol actually has the opposite effect.
 Alcohol causes you to sweat, but it cools on your skin, causing you to feel colder.

 Zinc Stops Colds & Dark Chocolate Fights Stress

 Dr. Oz said a new study shows that zinc can help fight off a cold and shorten its duration.